 What Do I Think?

-Initial reports reveal potentially impressive results however we must remember SLU-PP-332 is still an experimental drug.
-You cannot get this from a doctor and the effective results seen in animals have not yet been confirmed in humans.
-Companies making claims about natural, dietary supplement versions of SLU PP 332 should be viewed with skepticism until proven they really work as advertised.
+Initial reports reveal potentially impressive results; however, we must remember that SLU-PP-332 is still an experimental drug.
+You cannot obtain this from a doctor, and researchers have not yet confirmed the effective results seen in animals in humans.
+Skepticism is warranted until companies claiming the effectiveness of natural dietary supplement versions of SLU PP 332 can prove they work as advertised.

 Leave a Reply